Testing the isotropy of high energy cosmic rays using spherical needlets

-The following statistical procedure has been proposed by Quashnock \& Lamb (1993).
+The following statistical procedure has been proposed by \citet{quashnock:lamb:1993b}.
 We denote it \efron, as nearest neighbour.
 For each point $X_i$, we compute the distance $Y_i$ to its nearest neighbour.
-Under the hypothesis that $f$ is uniform over the whole sphere, the marginal distribution function of $(Y_i)$ is $\phi: y \mapsto 1 - [(1+\cos y)/2]^{n-1}$, and the Wilcoxon statistic
+Under the hypothesis that $f$ is uniform over the whole sphere, the marginal distribution function of $(Y_i)$ is $\phi\dvtx y \mapsto1 - [(1+\cos y)/2]^{n-1}$, and the Wilcoxon statistic

 is asymptotically standard Gaussian.
-For nonhomogeneous random draw (for instance, in presence of clusters), this statistic is expected to take significantly high values, allowing to detect this kind of anisotropy.
-This test is of interest as it is simple to compute, it has no parameters to be tuned, and that it admits an extension to non uniform sky coverage \citep[see][]{efron:petrosian:1995}.
+For a nonhomogeneous random draw (for instance, in the presence of clusters), this statistic is expected to take significantly high values, allowing to detect this kind of anisotropy.
+This test is of interest, as it is simple to compute, it has no parameters to be tuned, and it admits an extension to nonuniform exposure [see \citet{efron:petrosian:1995}].
 In this case, the distribution of $W$ is estimated numerically by Monte Carlo methods.
 The \efron{} procedure simply writes

-where $t^\efron_{1-\alpha}$ is the $(1-\alpha)$-quantile of the distribution of $W$.
-This distribution can be approximated by a standard Gaussian distribution if the sample size is big and the coverage is uniform.
-Otherwise, the quantile is estimated by Monte Carlo method.
+where $t^{ \efron}_{1-\alpha}$ is the $(1-\alpha)$-quantile of the distribution of $W$.
+This distribution can be approximated by a standard Gaussian distribution if the sample size is big and the exposure is uniform.
+Otherwise, the quantile is estimated by the Monte Carlo method.